Pfizer agrees to let other companies make its COVID-19 pill

 Earlier this month, Pfizer said its pill cut the risk of hospitalization and death by nearly 90% in people with mild to moderate coronavirus infections.
 Independent experts recommended halting the company’s study based on its promising results.

-Pfizer said it would ask the U.S. Food and Drug Administration and other regulators to authorize the pill as soon as possible.
+On Tuesday, Pfizer asked the U.S. Food and Drug Administration to authorize the pill.

 Since the pandemic erupted last year, researchers worldwide have raced to develop a pill to treat COVID-19 that can be taken at home easily to ease symptoms, speed recovery and keep people out of the hospital.
 At the moment, most COVID-19 treatments must be delivered intravenously or by injection.